Samantha J. Funt

-Ms. Funt began her career as an assistant public defender with the Miami-Dade County Public Defender’s Office where she represented hundreds of clients in juvenile, domestic violence and felony courts.
-She has litigated criminal charges ranging from misdemeanors to life felonies including drug trafficking, sexual battery, aggravated battery, and robbery.
-Ms. Funt has tried nearly 25 jury trials and has litigated constitutional and evidentiary motions in county and circuit courts.
-She fought against excessive and illegal uses of force, unconstitutional arrests, and police and prison abuses including collaborating with the ACLU to pursue conditions reform for a mentally ill intersex client who was being held in solitary confinement.
-Ms. Funt passionately brings these experiences to her work at Mitchell & Shapiro, fighting for those whose rights have been violated by law enforcement and the criminal justice system.
+A trial lawyer at heart, she began her career as a criminal defense attorney with the Miami-Dade County Public Defender's Office.
+There, Samantha represented hundreds of clients in juvenile, domestic violence and felony courts.
+She has litigated criminal charges ranging from misdemeanors to life felonies including murder, drug trafficking, sexual battery, aggravated battery, and robbery, has tried 25 jury trials and has litigated constitutional and evidentiary motions.
+She has fought against excessive and illegal uses of force, unconstitutional arrests, and police and prison abuses including collaborating with the ACLU.
+Samantha passionately brings these experiences to her work at Mitchell & Shapiro, fighting for those whose rights have been violated by law enforcement and the criminal justice system.

-Ms. Funt is a graduate of the George Washington University Law School where she served as a GW Writing Fellow, Vice President of the GW Mock Trial Board, and as a student attorney for the GW Public Justice Advocacy Clinic, representing low-income clients in unemployment compensation appeals and wage hour claims before the D.C.
-Office of Administrative Hearings and the D.C.
-Superior Court.
-She also interned at the United States Department of Justice, the Federal Energy Regulatory Commission in Washington, D.C., and served as a judicial intern for the Honorable Patrick Michael Duffy in the U.S. District Court for the District of South Carolina.
+A graduate of the George Washington University Law School, Samantha served as a GW Writing Fellow, VP of the GW Mock Trial Board, and as a student attorney for the GW Public Justice Advocacy Clinic.
+She gained valuable experience interning with excellent attorneys at the United States Department of Justice and the Federal Energy Regulatory Commission.
+She also served as a judicial intern for the Honorable Patrick Michael Duffy in the United States District Court for the District of South Carolina.

 Areas of Practice